 Hamra Harvest Burger

 Hamra street is known to be the hipster street from Beirut featuring clothing shops, modern bars and restaurants.
 Being inspired by the Label5 cocktail I shared last week (recipe here) I rubbed the beef burgers with the leftovers of the Lebanese Rub used to spice the cocktail.
 Sounds curious isn’t it?
 Go on and take a look for the cocktail!
 It’s awesome.
-To stay in the Lebanese food section I made a Pumpkin Humus Spread for the Hamra Harvest Burger.
+To stay in the Lebanese food section I made a Pumpkin Hummus Spread for the Hamra Harvest Burger.
 This Humus replace the sauces normally used for a burger making it a somewhat more healthy burger.
 But most important it’s bloody delicious.

-Beside the Pumpkin Humus I added some more delightful toppings.
+Beside the Pumpkin Hummus I added some more delightful toppings.
 I baked some leftover shiitake mushrooms in fish sauce and lemon for a touch of asia.
 Have you tried mushrooms and fish sauce?
 Seriously try!
 It’s damned easy and my favorite mushroom recipe.
 Add some roasted pine nuts for extra flavor and freshly cut sage and Sumak for a fresh hint!
 Sumak is a middle eastern spice with a deep red colour!
 It’s adding a nice colour and subtle citrus taste to your burger!
 At least if you sprinkle it on top of the burger just before serving.
 When turning hot Sumak loses it’s flavor very fast.